steinwurf/platform/README.rst

 Platforms
 ---------
 The project is tesed on various versions of Windows, Linux and Mac.
-We run automated tests on x86 and ARM architectures with different compilers like g++, clang and Microsoft Visual Studio.
+We run automated tests on x86, ARM and MIPS architectures with different compilers.

 You can see the status by selecting the 'platform' project on the `Steinwurf buildbot page <http://buildbot.steinwurf.dk:12344/>`_.